ShawnZou717/ShawnZou717.github.io/_posts/2023-08-03-transformer-analysis.md

 ## What's Transformer?

-Tranformer is an advanced neural network model first proposed by Google in the paper [*Attention is All You Need*](https://arxiv.org/abs/1706.03762v4).
+Tranformer is an advanced neural network model first proposed by Google in the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762v4).
 Transformer consists of decoders and encoders (also known as `seq2seq` structure) like most of the NLP models, but instead of using RNN (Recurrent Neural Networks) and CNN (Convolution Neural Networks), .